Book Flights to Douala

-The lowest fare found to Douala (DLA) was £875 with Air France.
-The fares shown here are the lowest flight prices to Douala obtained in actual searches by Just The Flight customers.
-To search and book flights to Douala in 2012, please enter your requirements and click the search button above.
+To search and book flights to Douala in 2024 and 2025, please enter your requirements and click the search button above.

 The Ngondo Festival of the Sawa in Douala, Cameroon, takes place each year on the banks of the Wouri River.
 Active in its modern form since 1991, this festival celebrates the cultures of the coastal peoples in this African nation.
 These peoples include not just the Douala, but also the Bassa, Bakoko, Batanga, and Yasabi ethnic groups, which together comprise the "Sawa” .